Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 ### Explore
 According to data exploration, there is some basic information such as:
 * There are 5 datasets with different amounts of rows but have typical columns.
-* The dataset 1 has 2395 rows and 35 columns.
+* The dataset 1 has 551 rows and 37 columns.
-* The dataset 2 has 2395 rows and 35 columns.
+* The dataset 2 has 319 rows and 37 columns.
-* The dataset 3 has 2395 rows and 35 columns.
+* The dataset 3 has 571 rows and 37 columns.
-* The dataset 4 has 2395 rows and 35 columns.
+* The dataset 4 has 232 rows and 37 columns.
-* The dataset 5 has 2395 rows and 35 columns.
+* The dataset 5 has 722 rows and 37 columns.
 * It consists of 1 object data (columns "food") and 34 numerical data (int64 for column "Caloric Value" and float64 for other columns).
 * There is no missing value or duplicated data.
 * All values of column "food" are unique.
 * We need to equate the units for some columns (Fat, Saturated Fats, Monounsaturated Fats, Polyunsaturated Fats, Carbohydrates, Sugars, Protein, Dietary Fiber, and Water) to milligrams.

+#### _Data Merging_
+As all the datasets have typical columns, to make the data analysis process easier, the data needs to be combined into one dataframe using `pd.concat()` function.

 #### _Data Distribution_
 Most data have a skewed distribution and have some outliers.
 Besides that, some data also have different value ranges.